maximilien/musings/blogs/ai/7/outline.md

 * The agentic coding space has exploded with multiple compelling options
 * Each tool has different philosophies, strengths, and ideal use cases
 * This post provides an in-depth comparison to help developers choose the right tool
-* Tools covered: Claude Code, Cursor, TRAE, Windsurf, GitHub Copilot Workspace, Cody, others
+* Tools covered: Claude Code, Cursor, TRAE, Amp, Windsurf, GitHub Copilot Workspace, Ralph, others
-* Comparison axes: capabilities, pricing, integration, learning curve, output quality
+* Comparison axes: capabilities, stability, security, pricing, integration, learning curve, output quality
-* Goal: not to declare a winner but to map the landscape and match tools to workflows
+* Goal: not to declare a winner but to map the landscape and attempt to match tools to workflows

 Introduction
 * The rise of agentic coding: from autocomplete to autonomous agents
 * Why the market has fragmented into so many options
 * [Brief timeline of tool releases: Copilot → ChatGPT → Claude Code → Cursor → TRAE]
 * Methodology for this comparison: hands-on usage, specific test cases, community feedback
+* * Emerging landscape: IDE-based, CLI-based, Orchestrators, ...

 Comparison Framework
 * We'll evaluate each tool on:
     * Core capabilities and features
     * Integration with development environments
+    * CLI capabilities
     * Pricing and access models
     * Learning curve and onboarding
     * Output quality and reliability